Place

 The original sphere was laid out in two equal circles that crossed each other at right angles and bisected one another.
 One circle represented the Meridian and the other the Equator.
 The meridian was divided into four 90° areas and the equator into 360°.
 A third circle, the Ecliptic, passed obliquely through the meridian and equator and intersected the equator at an angle of 23 1/4° at two points known as the equinoxes.
 Two smaller circles at either end represented the Arctic and Antarctic regions and were placed at a position 23 1/4° from their respective poles.
 A circle representing the line of longitude was placed at right angles to the meridian but bisecting the sphere east and west and thus passing through the north and south poles.
 A bronze gnomon shows the Axis of the earth and casts a shadow upon the equatorial band.
 On the inside of this band are represented the minutes of the day in 5 minute increments and there are star symbols that represent the hours of the night.

-If you're an armillary sphere enthusiast, check out the Sarah Rittenhouse Armillary Sphere in Montrose Park.
+If you're an armillary sphere enthusiast, you can also check out the Sarah Rittenhouse Armillary Sphere in Montrose Park.

 Rock Creek Park